dmorrison/heb-interview-test/README.md

 # Ideas for Improvement

-- Improve form validation for login form.
+- Improve form validation across the app.
 Currently, it only checks if fields are blank.
 - The current balance & amount of daily withdrawals made is cached in the session cookie.
 This should be thought out more, as it needs to be kept in sync with what's in the db.